-Activities range from a regular seminar series (with talks by staff, research students and visiting speakers), performances and traditional music sessions, and a range of conferences.
+- a regular seminar series (with talks by staff, research students and visiting speakers)

-Our graduates tell us that they value LLC’s friendliness, the connections they make here and the in-depth guidance they receive from our staff, who are published experts in their field and active tradition-bearers.
+Our graduates tell us that they value LLC’s friendliness, the connections they make here and the in-depth guidance they receive from our staff, who are published experts in their field.

 Our research resources and facilities are outstanding.
 We are particularly well placed to explore the theory and practice of working with archives.

-In addition to our Scottish Studies Library, and the University’s Main Library and many collections, our School of Scottish Studies Archives include over 12,000 hours of sound recordings, an extensive photographic and video collection, manuscripts, Linguistic and Place-Name Surveys, and donated collections such as:
+In addition to our Scottish Studies Library, and the University’s Main Library and many collections, our School of Scottish Studies Archives include over 30,000 discrete recordings of sound recordings, an extensive photographic and video collection, manuscripts, Linguistic and Place-Name Surveys, and donated collections such as:

 - the John Levy Archive of religious music

 - the Burton-Manning Collection of Appalachian oral tradition